pylint:disable-msg=E0611,I1101

 from itertools import islice

-from typing import Any, cast, List, Literal, Optional, Tuple, Union
+from typing import TYPE_CHECKING, Any, Literal, cast

 from unicodedata import normalize